 A lot has been said about the concept of “automating healthcare.”
 As in any situation where progress butts up against age-old practice and tradition, change doesn’t always come easy.
 Yet the pace at which innovation and technology impact healthcare delivery can no longer be ignored, and most of us wouldn’t want to.

 Henry Ford once said if he had asked the general populace what they most needed in the area of transportation, the majority would have said, “a faster horse.”
 Think of technology as today’s “horseless carriage” that has passed numerous test drives, has been on the open road for a long while and has just stopped to open the door and pick you up.
 Sure, you may be hesitant to jump in for the ride, but if you don’t, the pace at which technology is used in healthcare suggests you’d best prepare to be left behind.

-In 2014, Becker’s Health IT & CIO Review identified the 10 biggest technological advancements for healthcare in the last decade:
+Becker’s Health IT & CIO Review identified the 10 biggest technological advancements in the last decade:

 - The electronic health record

 - Portal technology

 - Self-service kiosks